 - Get the students to participate in short review activities.
 Intersperse these throughout a lesson, as opposed to having an entire class period set aside for mega review.

 - Get them to draw simple diagrams on a whiteboard or piece of paper to represent what they have learned.
 Even better, teach a little visual notetaking.
-Watch this video for a brief intro to it.

 - Ask them to create a question about the material you have delivered.
+Extra points if you use their questions on a quiz or test.
+I promise their RASs will wake right up when they see their question.

 - Use quiz games.
 You don’t need to reinvent the wheel here – lots of games are already made.
-Try FlipQuiz to create your own or find ones other teachers have already created.

 You can also change the physical environment of the venue.
 This is an underrated and often ignored aspect of student engagement.
+The last four ideas address this:

 - Change the layout of chairs from theater style to classroom style or to round tables, even within the same class period.
 Practice moving in and out of different arrangements quickly.
 Time yourselves.